Sensual Lip Balm

 Colors used in lipsticks are generally not natural and are almost always animal-derived.
 But we found mica root.
 The term mica names a group of naturally occurring minerals, purified and powdered.
 Mica is highly reflective and is prized for its shimmery, pearlescent sheen.

 We all hear about lip “plumping” products.
 Some of these give your lips a grotesque look.
 I want none of that!
 But imagine a little oil that could improve blood flow to your lips, rejuvenating them, and, yes, give them a little plumpness as a result.
 Such an oil exists — cinnamon oil.

 You’d have to be careful using this oil, undiluted, directly on your lips — they’d swell and you’d be super uncomfortable.
-Fortunately for you, we’ve added just enough cinnamon oil to make your lips just a little plumper and give you no discomfort.
+Fortunately we’ve added just enough cinnamon oil to make your lips just a little plumper and give you no discomfort.